 - A. Once we have some notion of the key classes that the objects comprising the system will belong to, we can begin determining what responsibilities each class will fulfill. - B. One tool that we can use to help us do this is called CRC Cards (CLASS, RESPONSIBILITY, COLLABORATOR).
-CRC cards are not a formal part of UML, but are commonly used as a vehicle for doing design that is then documented using UML diagrams.

-- 1. A CRC card is a card (generally about 3 x 5) containing at the top the name of a class, followed by two parallel lists. - a) The list on the left hand side lists the responsibilities of the class. - b) The list on the right hand side lists the other classes (if any) with which this class must collaborate to carry out each task. - 2.
-To get started, we can create a CRC card for each of the classes we discovered during the analysis phase.
-As we discover the need for additional classes, we can create additional CRC cards.
+CRC cards are not a formal part of UML, but are commonly used as a vehicle for doing design that is then documented using UML diagrams. - 1.
+A CRC card is a card (generally about 4 x 6) containing at the top the name of a class, followed by two parallel lists. - a) The list on the left hand side lists the responsibilities of the class. - b) The list on the right hand side lists the other classes (if any) with which this class must collaborate to carry out each task. - c) Relatively small cards are used to ensure that we limit the number of responsibilities assigned to each class.
+(A good rule of thumb is that each class should have on the order of about 3-4 responsibilities).